Jivl00/KIV_ANLP/cv03/README.md

 surprising to me, maybe if I tuned the CNN models more?
 Nevertheless, in the unit tests, the mean models are tested for better accuracy, so I guess my intuition was just wrong.

 As for the CNN architectures, I expected that the architecture B would perform the best, since it is a compromise between the two other architectures.
-Here my intuition was right, the architecture B performed the best, but the difference with architecture C was not that big.
+Here my intuition was right, the architecture B performed the best, but the difference with architecture C was not that big (in the best runs C was the best - but again very similar accuracy with B).
 The architecture A was the worst, but I think that it was because of the small kernel size.
 The architecture A also took the longest to train, witch makes sense, since it had to make so many more "steps" in the convolutional layer.
 ![W&B Chart 5.
 11. 2024 0_18_09.svg](img%2FW%26B%20Chart%205.%2011.%202024%200_18_09.svg)